muftiannas/Webscrapping-and-Analyze-Ride-Sharing-Company/README.md

-# data_scientist_ride_sharing
-# Pendahuluan <a id='Pendahuluan'></a>

-Zuber adalah sebuah perusahaan berbagi tumpangan (ride-sharing) baru yang diluncurkan di Chicago.
-Tujuan projek ini untuk menemukan pola pada informasi yang tersedia.
-Dan memahami preferensi penumpang dan dampak faktor eksternal terhadap perjalanan.
-Dengan menggunakan basis data, akan dilakukan analisis data dari kompetitor dan menguji hipotesis terkait pengaruh cuaca terhadap frekuensi perjalanan.
-Selain itu juga dilakukan Uji hipotesis yang menyatakan bahwa durasi perjalanan berubah pada hari-hari Sabtu yang hujan.

-Untuk mencapai tujuan projek dilakukan langkah berikut :
+# Webscrapping and Analyze Ride Sharing Company

+Zuber is a new ride-sharing company launched in Chicago.
+The aim of this project is to find patterns in the available information.
+And understand passenger preferences and the impact of external factors on trips.
+Using the database, we will analyze data from competitors and test hypotheses related to the effect of weather on trip frequency.
+In addition, a hypothesis test was also carried out which stated that the trip duration changed on rainy Saturdays.

+To achieve the project objectives, the following steps were taken:
-1. Web scraping data cuaca di Chicago pada bulan November 2017
+1. Web scraping weather data in Chicago in November 2017
-2. Analisis Data Eksploratif (SQL)
+2. Explorative Data Analysis (SQL)
-3. Uji hipotesis yang menyatakan bahwa durasi perjalanan berubah pada hari-hari Sabtu yang hujan (SQL)
+3. Test the hypothesis that the trip duration changes on rainy Saturdays (SQL)
-4. Analisis Data Eksploratif
+4. Explorative Data Analysis
-5. Uji hipotesis
+5. Test the hypothesis